MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### Is it possible to allow learners to login using either Mobile number or Email address for the same instance?

-Yes, MCT will support login via multiple modes for same instance,for that you need to have B2C tenant to which you can add Azure AD, phone auth as IDP.
+Yes, CT will support login via multiple modes for same instance,for that you need to have B2C tenant to which you can add Azure AD, phone auth as IDP.

 ### My learners don’t have an email address or mobile number, how can they login and access the training content?